 What compliance and assurance programs does Amazon Inspector support?

-Inspector supports SOC 1, SOC 2, SOC 3, ISO 9001, ISO 27001, ISO 27017, ISO 27018, and HIPAA.
-Inspector meets the controls for FedRAMP and we’re waiting for the completion of the audit report.
-If you want to learn more about the AWS services in scope by compliance program, please visit the AWS Services in Scope Page.
+Inspector supports SOC 1, SOC 2, SOC 3, ISO 9001, ISO 27001, ISO 27017, ISO 27018, HIPAA, FedRAMP, and others.
+For detailed list of compliance and assurance programs that Inspector supports, and to learn more about the AWS services in scope by compliance program, please visit the AWS Services in Scope Page.